 Cloned animals are a regular staple of human diets these days, and some countries allow the cloning of human embryos for stem cell research in medicine.
 Screening of in vitro fertilized embryos for a limited number of diseases and abnormal development already occurs prior to implantation, as does the availability of human eggs and sperm from Ivy League donors online (presumably making it easier for babies to get into Harvard some day).
 But there remains a moral consensus against birthing fully developed human clones for both developmental and psychological reasons.
 There’s also what ethicists regard as the “yuck factor.”
 Cloning yourself is gross.

 Nevertheless, the bioethicist on our panel challenged the idea that cloning is unethical just because it doesn’t feel right.
 What’s wrong with duplicating genes?
 Your body does it naturally with millions of new cells everyday—and that’s just to keep your skin healthy.
 He said that eventually people will get over the yuckiness, just as they got over it with in vitro fertilization.
 Then, so-called “replacement babies” will be as normal as “test tube babies” are now.

 It was up to me to offer the “religious” response, which I tried to do with my Nicene Creed analogy.
 I suggested how children “begotten” as a gift of marital love are somehow distinguishable from children “made” as cloned products of personal preference.
 A cloned child could not be “a replacement baby” if by that was meant the same baby, recreated.
 A clone is only a genetic match, not a duplicate person.
 A clone could not be the same as one’s reproduced offspring either, because a mother’s produced clone is her identical twin sister.
 Yuck.

 A young man with a question stepped up to the microphone positioned in the aisle.
 He asked, “Would a clone nevertheless have a soul?”

-Please join us tomorrow for the second part of this post!
+Please join us next time for the second part of this post!